Vector Borne Diseases

 Eastern Equine Encephalitis

-Eastern Equine Encephalitis occurs most often in the eastern United States.
+Eastern Equine Encephalitis (EEE or “Triple E”) is a vector borne disease that occurs most often in the eastern United States.
 It takes four to 10 days after being bitten for individuals to develop symptoms of EEE, beginning with the sudden onset of fever, general muscle pain and headaches of increasing severity.
 Many individuals will progress to more severe symptoms, such as seizures and coma.
 Approximately one-third of all people with clinical encephalitis caused by EEE will die from the disease.
 Of those who recover, many will suffer permanent brain damage that requires institutional care.

 St. Louis Encephalitis